Spanish Civil War: Outcome

-The rebels failed to take any major cities with the critical exception of Seville, which provided a landing point for Franco's African troops, and the primarily conservative and Catholic areas of Old Castile and León, which fell quickly.
+The rebels failed to take any major cities with the critical exception of the July 1936 military uprising in Seville, which provided a landing point for Franco's African troops, and the primarily conservative and Catholic areas of Old Castile, León and Galicia, which fell quickly.
 They took Cádiz with help from the first troops from Africa.
+The "air bridge" between Tetouan and Seville with German planes allowed the Army of Africa to advance towards Extremadura and Madrid.

 The government retained control of Málaga, Jaén, and Almería.
 In Madrid, the rebels were hemmed into the Cuartel de la Montaña siege, which fell with considerable bloodshed.
 Republican leader Casares Quiroga was replaced by José Giral, who ordered the distribution of weapons among the civilian population.
 This facilitated the defeat of the army insurrection in the main industrial centres, including Madrid, Barcelona, and Valencia, but it allowed anarchists to take control of Barcelona along with large swathes of Aragón and Catalonia.
 General Goded surrendered in Barcelona and was later condemned to death.
 The Republican government ended up controlling almost all the east coast and central area around Madrid, as well as most of Asturias, Cantabria and part of the Basque Country in the north.

 Hugh Thomas suggested that the civil war could have ended in the favour of either side almost immediately if certain decisions had been taken during the initial coup.
 Thomas argues that if the government had taken steps to arm the workers, they could probably have crushed the coup very quickly.
 Conversely, if the coup had risen everywhere in Spain on the 18th rather than be delayed, it could have triumphed by the 22nd.
 While the militias that rose to meet the rebels were often untrained and poorly armed (possessing only a small number of pistols, shotguns and dynamite), this was offset by the fact that the rebellion was not universal.
 In addition, the Falangists and Carlists were themselves often not particularly powerful fighters either.
 However, enough officers and soldiers had joined the coup to prevent it from being crushed swiftly.